 August 30, 1846.
 My friends back east know nothing about dust.
 This dust makes it impossible for us to see where we are going.
 We cannot even see the oxen that pull our wagon.
-The cattle struggle to breathe and we have the taste of the dusty air in our mouths all the time.
-When the children go to sleep, every one of them is covered in a layer of dust.
+The the map.]

 15 [Point to Fort Laramie on the map.]